The Bachelor of Arts in Public Safety Management (3 + 1)

 - Associate of Applied Science (AAS) – Public Administration

-CSU has “multi-term” registration, which means in March, students register for classes for Fall, Spring, and Summer of the entire next academic year.
-For example, in March 2019, students register for all of Fall 2019, Spring 2020, and Summer 2020.
-Therefore, students expecting to take courses in any semester in the 19-20 school year are advised to apply before (or by) January 2019.
+CSU has “multi-term” registration, which means in March, students register for classes for the Fall, Spring, and Summer of the next academic year.
+For example, in March 2024, students register for all Fall 2024, Spring 2025, and Summer 2025.
+Therefore, students expecting to take courses in any semester in the 24-25 school year are advised to apply before (or by) January 2025.

 To apply to the Partnership, follow the steps below:

-- Request all colleges you attended to send official transcripts directly to CSU.
-High school, also.
+- Request all regionally accredited colleges you attended to send official transcripts electronically to CSU (email@example.com).
+Request your final high school transcript be sent as well.